dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Self-hosting-snowplow-js.md

 The first option above is explored in more detail in the guide to [[Modifying snowplow.js|Modifying-snowplow-js]].

-The second option is out of the scope of the SnowPlow documentation but you should get some ideas as to how the minification should be handled from that same guide, [[Modifying snowplow.js|Modifying-snowplow-js]].
+The second option is out of the scope of the Snowplow documentation but you should get some ideas as to how the minification should be handled from that same guide, [[Modifying snowplow.js|Modifying-snowplow-js]].

 <a name="next-steps" />
 ## Next steps

-As well as self-hosting SnowPlow.js, you may also want to [modify SnowPlow.js](modifying-snowplow-js) to customise it for your individual needs.
+As well as self-hosting Snowplow.js, you may also want to [modify Snowplow.js](modifying-snowplow-js) to customise it for your individual needs.
 A guide can be found [here](modifying-snowplow-js).

 Finished setting up the [Javascript tracker] (javascript-tracker-setup)?
-Then you are ready to [setup EmrEtlRunner] (Setting-up-SnowPlow#wiki-step3).
+Then you are ready to [setup EmrEtlRunner] (Setting-up-Snowplow#wiki-step3).

-Return to the [setup guide] (Setting-up-SnowPlow).
+Return to the [setup guide] (Setting-up-Snowplow).

 [aws]: http://aws.amazon.com/